Estimated reading time: 7 minutes

 What’s a Low Risk Lifestyle for Diverticulitis?

-A low risk food lifestyle is considered to be less than four servings of red meat per week and at least 23g of fiber per day, two hours of vigorous activity per week, and a BMIOpens in a new tab. in the 18 to 25 range as well as a non-smoking history.
+A low risk food lifestyle is considered to be less than four servings of red meat per week and at least 23g of fiber per day, two hours of vigorous activity per week, and a BMI in the 18 to 25 range as well as a non-smoking history.

 Those with a higher fiber diet tend to have greater bacterial diversity in their colon and gut.
 This tends to improve the overall function of the gut including favoring bacteria that metabolize complex carbohydrates fibers, into short-chain fatty acids.
 This improves the overall function of the antimicrobial (antibiotic-like) peptides in the gut and in the production of mucus, which all serve to protect the gut from inflammation and infection.